 Our preference is ceramic inlays or onlays because they are as tooth-like a restoration as we are able to do.
 Ceramic restorations are excellent at preserving and reinforcing natural tooth structure, it is non-metallic and long lasting.

 The Amalgam Removal Procedure

-We take extreme care in the removal of mercury amalgam fillings whether large or small.
+We take extreme care in removing mercury amalgam fillings, whether large or small.
 If you have amalgam fillings, the replacement of these is planned with the Dentist at your initial consultation.

-The number of appointments and procedure we date depend upon the number and size of the amalgam fillings you are having removed.
+The number of appointments, the procedure and the cost will depend upon the size of the amalgam fillings you are having removed.

 The following protocols for safer mercury amalgam removal are used throughout the practice:

 - Use of rubber dam to prevent ingestion of amalgam debris

 - Medical air for patient to direct vapour away from inhalation